getpatchwork/patchwork/docs/development.md

 `postgresql-devel` on RHEL-based distros.

 **NOTE:** While Django provides support for
-[multiple database backends][ref-django-db], patchwork itself is only tested against MySQL/MariaDB and PostgreSQL.
+[multiple database backends][ref-django-db], Patchwork itself is only tested against MySQL/MariaDB and PostgreSQL.
 Should you wish to use a different backend, ensure you validate this first (and perhaps [upstream][doc-contributing] any changes you may find necessary).

-**NOTE:** You may be tempted to use SQLite to develop patchwork.
+**NOTE:** You may be tempted to use SQLite to develop Patchwork.
 We'd advise against doing this.
 SQLite supports a subset of the functionality of "full" RDBMS like MySQL: for example, case-sensitive matching of Unicode [is not supported][ref-sqlite-utf8].
-You will find some tests provided by patchwork fail and some patches you develop may fail in production due to these differences.
+You will find some tests provided by Patchwork fail and some patches you develop may fail in production due to these differences.

 ### Example Installations